ADVANCED LEVEL COURSE

 Lesson 3

-There is another very simple method to figure out which of the Modes to use (also explained in the INTRODUCTORY LEVEL COURSE of this website which is highly recommended for quickest approach).
+There is another very simple method to figure out which of the Modes to use, explained in the INTRODUCTORY LEVEL COURSE of this website which is highly recommended for quickest approach.

-Effectively the Aeolian Mode or its relative Ionian Mode is first applied on the fretboard at the fret on the high E string with the same Letter Name as the commencing Chord of a piece of music, then by playing the Mode using the B and E strings only, if a wrong sounding Note is encountered inside the Scale Shape, that Note is moved to the adjacent fret to be correct.
+Effectively the Aeolian Mode or its relative Ionian Mode is first applied on the fretboard at the fret on the high ‘e’ string with the same Letter Name as the commencing chord of a piece of music, then by playing the Mode using the ‘b’ and ‘e’ strings only, a wrong sounding Note encountered inside the Scale Shape is moved to the adjacent fret to be correct.

-In such instance it means the piece was not in a Root Key and the new Scale Shape identifies the Mode of the piece.
+Such an instance means the piece was not in a Root Key and the new Scale Shape identifies the Mode of the piece.

-This new method is very convenient for improvisation as it is easier to smoothly navigate Scale changes by using the same Scale Position.
+This particular method is very convenient for improvisation as it is easier to smoothly navigate scale changes using the same Scale Position

 Lesson 4

-It is best to quickly identify these Major Chords by first applying a Pentatonic Scale throughout the Chord Progression, but using only the high E and B strings to discover if a wrong sounding upper Note of the B string needs to be moved up one fret to be correct to become the Scales below for the duration of the special Major Chord
+It is best to quickly identify these Major chords by first applying a Pentatonic Scale throughout the Chord Progression but using only the high ‘e’ and ‘b’ strings to discover if a wrong sounding upper Note of the ‘b’ string needs to be moved up one fret to be correct (becoming a below scale for the duration of the ‘special’ Major chord).

-SEE HERE the full Scales (including their conventional names) that are slightly modified Modes during special Major Chords of an E Major V or E Major III if encountered after the commencing Chords of A Minor or C Major respectively.
+SEE HERE the full Scales with their conventional names of Harmonic Minor/Major and Melodic Minor/Major, that are slightly modified Modes during the special Major chords E Major V or E Major III encountered after the commencing chords of A Minor or C Major respectively.

-Be aware that these Scales Shapes are the same as an E Phrygian Dominant Mode for the first two and E Aeolian Dominant Mode for the last two.
+Be aware the first two Scales Shapes are the same as an E Phrygian Dominant Mode and next two the E Aeolian Dominant Mode.

 The A Harmonic Minor suits the E Major in ‘House Of The Rising Sun’ by The Animals.